Skip to content

 Lp(a) (Lipoprotein(a))

-Lipoprotein(a) is an LDL-like particle in which apolipoprotein(a) is covalently linked to apoB-100 via a disulfide bond.
-Plasma levels are largely (often cited around 70–90%) genetically determined and usually stable across adulthood, although modest changes can occur with menopause, kidney disease, or inflammation.
-Mendelian randomization at the LPA locus supports a causal role for elevated Lp(a) in myocardial infarction, ischemic stroke, and calcific aortic valve stenosis.
-Because diet and lifestyle barely influence it, Lp(a) should be measured at least once to stratify lifetime cardiovascular risk.
-Per EAS 2022 thresholds, rule-in risk levels are >50 mg/dL (>125 nmol/L) and rule-out levels are <30 mg/dL (<75 nmol/L).
+Lipoprotein(a), or Lp(a), is an LDL-like particle.
+In it, apolipoprotein(a) is covalently linked to apoB-100 through a disulfide bond.
+Your plasma level is largely genetic (often cited around 70 to 90%) and usually stable across adulthood, though it can shift modestly with menopause, kidney disease, or inflammation.
+Mendelian randomization at the LPA gene supports a causal role for high Lp(a) in heart attack, ischemic stroke, and calcific aortic valve narrowing.
+Because diet and lifestyle barely move it, you should measure Lp(a) at least once, to gauge your lifetime cardiovascular risk.
+Per the EAS 2022 thresholds, a rule-in risk level is above 50 mg/dL (above 125 nmol/L), and a rule-out level is below 30 mg/dL (below 75 nmol/L).

 Sources